 Keep an open mind during your time abroad.
 Relatively similar though the host culture may seem, you’re away from home and away from your usual points of reference.
 From the outset, you may notice more visible differences, such as your bedroom and bathroom perhaps being smaller than what you’re accustomed to, or the local diet being different from what you had imagined.
 Furthermore, madrileñ@s may interact differently from how people do in your hometown.
 Let go and enjoy the ride!

-Some tried-and-true tactics for overcoming culture shock include:
+Some tried-and-true tactics include:

 • establishing easily attainable goals, especially writing them down